Souhrudam

-Souhrudam is a 1991 Indian Malayalam-language film directed by Shaji Kailas and written by Kaloor Dennis.
+Souhrudam is a 1991 Indian Malayalam language family comedy drama film directed by Shaji Kailas and written by Kaloor Dennis.
 The film stars Mukesh, Urvashi, Sai Kumar and Parvathy.
 The film has musical score by Shyam.

 Plot

 The story is about two newly wed couples living as neighbours.
 While the wives are close friends, husbands suspect that their wives have an extramarital affair with the other husband.